Crested Caracara

 Adaptability

-These birds have shown remarkable adaptability to various habitats, from deserts to wet prairies, and have even adjusted to some human-altered landscapes.
+These birds have shown remarkable adaptability to various habitats, from deserts to wet prairies.
+They have even adjusted to some human-altered landscapes, enhancing their survival in changing environments.

 Similar Posts